 Previously known as the main sponsor and official timekeeper of the Volvo Ocean Race yacht race, IWC decided to up the ante and, back in May 2008, signed a three-year sponsorship agreement to become an Engineering Partner of the Mercedes AMG Petronas Formula One team.
-It was only a matter of time before a special edition IWC Ingenieur Racer automatic chronograph was officially announced.
+It was only a matter of time before a special-edition Ingenieur Racer automatic chronograph was officially announced.

-Set to be revealed in flesh during the next SIHH 2013 trade show, the new IWC Ingenieur Racer Chronograph is powered by the same IWC Caliber 89361 automatic movement that was released back in 2011 together with another special edition timekeeper: the sporty and elegant IWC Portuguese Yacht Club Chronograph Edition “Volvo Ocean Race 2011-2012”.
+Set to be revealed in flesh during the next SIHH 2013 trade show, the new IWC Ingenieur Racer Chronograph is powered by the same self-winding Caliber 89361 that was released back in 2011 together with another special edition timekeeper: the sporty and elegant Portuguese Yacht Club Chronograph Edition “Volvo Ocean Race 2011-2012”.

 Like the other members of the family, the new Ingenieur Racer will be delivered in a slightly oversized body around 45 millimeters in width and 15 millimeters in height.
 A pair of chronograph push-pieces are elegantly integrated into the body and doesn’t attract too much unnecessary attention.

 Crafted from stainless steel, the body also contains a special anti-magnetic cage, which is made from soft iron and protects the finely crafted caliber from strong magnetic fields.

-Although in times past you would have to be an electrician, a nuclear physicist or an engineer to need such a magnetically shielded watch, today you only need to own a powerful guitar amp or a just a mobile phone to spoil your timekeeper’s hairspring and ensure an unscheduled visit to your local watch repair shop.
+Although in times past you would have to be an electrician, a nuclear physicist or an engineer to need such a magnetically shielded watch, today you only need to own a powerful guitar amp or a just a mobile phone to spoil your timekeeper’s hairspring and ensure an unscheduled visit to your local repair shop.

 From the visual point of view, this is just another Ingenieur: nothing but a stylized engraved F1 car on the Racer’s solid case back betrays the special relationship between IWC and the German racing team.

-As usual, the watch features a pair of recessed sub-dials (a combined 12-hour and 60-minutes chronograph totalizer at 12 o’clock and a small seconds counter at 6 hours) and a rather small date aperture.
+As usual, the face features a pair of recessed sub-dials (a combined 12-hour and 60-minutes chronograph totalizer at 12 o’clock and a small seconds counter at 6 hours) and a rather small date aperture.
 The faceted hour and minute hands match the similarly shaped hour markers in color and also feature a generous amount of white Superluminova.